 When kids are becoming adults, they start to appreciate all the things their parents did for them.
-They feel like it’s their responsibility to take care of their parents, especially when they get older.
+They feel it’s their responsibility to care for their parents, especially when they get older.

-The problem is, a lot of parents continue their toxic behaviors, which alienate their kids and leave a bitter taste in their mouths.
+The problem is that many parents continue their toxic behaviors, which alienate their kids and leave a bitter taste in their mouths.
 How parents treat their grown kids lies on a spectrum ranging from enmeshment to abandonment.
-The mid-point of this spectrum is healthy acceptance of the child.
+The mid-point of this spectrum is the healthy acceptance of the child.

 The two ends of the above spectrum are both forms of rejection.
 They characterize unhealthy parenting.

 On the enmeshment end, the boundaries between the parents and their kids are blurred.
 The child is enmeshed with the parents.
 The parents still think the child is an extension of themselves.
 Enmeshment or extreme acceptance is a form of rejection because the parents reject the child’s identity and boundaries.

 The abandonment end of the spectrum is equally toxic.
 It’s when parents, at best, fail to provide adequate love and care to their children.
 At worst, they may straight-up abuse the children.